 High School Short Syllabus Class Six to Nine (6-9) 2021 according to new & revised syllabus.
 Class Six to Nine (6-9) Syllabus 2021.
 Class Six to Nine (6-9) Revised Syllabus 2021.
 NCTB 6-9 Syllabus 202.
 6-9 Syllabus 2021.
 Six-Nine New Syllabus 2021.
 High School Short Syllabus 2021.
 Secondary School Syllabus 2021.
 Sangsad Television Class Routine 2020.

 There will be no annual exams for the students of classes 6-9.
 There will be no results, no grading.
 More than one crore students of class 6-9 will be promoted to the next classes this year without any annual examinations, the government announced recently.
 NCTB preparing the short syllabus for over 1 crore students.

 High School Short Syllabus Class Six to Nine (6-9) 2021 Click Here

 The Revised new short syllabus will be covered in 30 workdays in November and December.
 At the briefing, Education Minister Dr. Dipu Moni said the National Curriculum and Textbook Board (NCTB) had already prepared a brief syllabus for the class VI-IX students in schools and madrasas so that they could achieve the minimum learning outcome.
 Assignments would be given to the student every week to identify their learning shortcomings.
 “The assessment method will help to understand the weaknesses of the students and tackle them.
 The assessment will not have any impact on their promotion to the next classes,” she added.

-Students will be able to get and submit the assignments to their teachers online or individual, following proper health guidelines.
+Students will be able to get and submit the assignments to their teachers online or individually, following proper health guidelines.
 The classwork will also be handed through on TV and will be available on educational websites.
 Revised Syllabus 2021 for Class Six to Nine (6-9) are available click the below link: